marigold-dev/decookies/README.md

 5. Login using [`Beacon wallet`](https://docs.walletbeacon.io/supported-wallets/).

-> ** ⚠️ The only thing Decookies will ask you to sign, is the hexadecimal representation of your Nickname ⚠️**
+> ** ⚠️ The only thing Decookies will ask you to sign, is the hexadecimal representation of your Nickname!
+All the other operations are signed using a generated secret (see FAQ), based on your signed-login from Beacon Wallet.
+Hence, you are the only one able to generate it. ⚠️**

 6. Bake cookies!